 You may also soak peanuts overnight or simmer the peanuts over low heat for 30 minutes to get rid of the colour from the skins.

-If you do not have dried squid, skip it.
-As for the base, pork is often used but you can substitute with chicken meat or anchovies.
+If you do not have dried squid, just omit it.
+As for the base, pork is often used but you can substitute it with chicken meat or anchovies.